-Hayling Island is steeped in history and home to a wide array of places to visit and things to do.
+Hayling Island is steeped in history and home to a wide array of places to visit and things to do in Hayling Island.
 With this in mind, we have compiled a list of attractions and locations you can visit while staying at Langstone Quays Resort and make the most of what is to offer on this beautiful Island!

 The Hayling Billy Trail, formerly a railway line that connected Hayling Island and Havant, is now a coastal path that follows a route from Havant Train Station all the way to the south of Hayling Island, along the west coast.
 The remains of the line can be seen at the tip of the Island.
 This path is a fantastic track for walkers, cyclists and horse riders, providing amazing seaside views across to Portsmouth.